 - Terracotta and kaolin

-- Restricted gift of Mrs. Stanley M. Freehling
+- Purchased with funds provided by Mrs. Stanley M. Freehling